-It is possible in the above-described interaction policy that few mobile agents do not interact with any other agents and thus remain isolated at particular instant.
+It is possible in the above-described interaction policy that few mobile agents do not interact with any other agents and thus remain isolated at a particular instant.
 In Ref.\ \cite{9170822}, the authors treated the scenario in a different way, where the underlying network is always a global network.
 Nevertheless, the interaction among any two oscillators is either repulsive or attractive, depending on their mobile agents' relative distance.
-The relative distance between the $i$-th and $j$-th mobile agents is depicted through the standard Euclidean metric $d_{ij}=\sqrt{(p_i(t)-p_j(t))^2+(q_i(t)-q_j(t))^2}$.
+The relative distance between the $i$-th and $j$-th mobile agents is depicted by the standard Euclidean metric $d_{ij}=\sqrt{(p_i(t)-p_j(t))^2+(q_i(t)-q_j(t))^2}$.
 Suppose at any particular time $t$, $d_{ij}(t)$ is greater than a predefined distance $\beta$.
-In that case, the two oscillators on top of those agents are attractively coupled, and if $d_{ij}(t) \leq \beta$, then the repulsive coupling is activated among those oscillators.
+In that case, two oscillators on top of those agents are attractively coupled, and if $d_{ij}(t) \leq \beta$, then the repulsive coupling is activated among those oscillators.
 Therefore, the coupling type may vary at each time step between the oscillators depending on the relative distance between those mobile oscillators.
 For numerical investigation, the Stuart-Landau oscillator is placed on top of each mobile agent.
-For suitable choices of both coupling strengths, the error trajectory becomes intermittent.
-This irregular away journey of error trajectory from the synchronization manifold gives rise to infrequent large deviated events.
+For suitable choices of coupling strength for two opposing type of interactions, the error trajectory becomes intermittent.
+This irregular away journey of the error trajectory from the synchronization manifold gives rise to infrequent large deviated events.
 These large excursions are characterized as extreme events.
 The chosen threshold $T$ shows one-to-one relation with the mean return interval $R_{T}$.
 This mean return interval is found to depend on the normalized distribution $f(x)$.